thecredibleway/thecredibleway-com/docs/jesus/because-he-lives/provision-and-abundance.md

 - He multiplied loaves and fish to feed thousands ([Mark 6:41](https://www.biblegateway.com/passage/?search=Mark%206%3A41&version=NKJV))
 - He provided temple tax money from the mouth of a fish ([Mat 17:27](https://www.biblegateway.com/passage/?search=Mat%2017%3A27&version=NKJV))
 - He turned water into wine at a wedding feast ([John 2:1-11](https://www.biblegateway.com/passage/?search=John%202&version=NKJV)
-- He told His followers not to worry about what they would eat, drink, or wear, but to trust their Father who knows their needs ([Mat 6:25–33](https://www.biblegateway.com/passage/?search=Mat%206%3A25%E2%80%9333&version=NKJV))
+- He told His followers not to worry about what they would eat, drink or wear, but to trust their Father who knows their needs ([Mat 6:25-33](https://www.biblegateway.com/passage/?search=Mat%206%3A25%E2%80%9333&version=NKJV))

 ## What Provision Includes